kristopolous/fiction/framework.md

 This small snippet of code violates "best practices" in react and thus is almost, but not quite impossible to do.

-See the problem here is that b and a are directly interacting with each other.
+See the problem here is that B and A are directly interacting with each other.
 If we were to map things in react-land, they would show that c has "children" of A and B and here A and B talk to each other "horizontally" which is heretic to the purity of the orthodoxy.